BrainStormYourWayIn/sierra/README.md

 ________________________________

-### Issues:
+### Issues

-We're aware of issues surrounding naming of the HTML and CSS.
-As of now, the HTML and the CSS are named ```index.html``` and ```style.css``` by default.
+- We're aware of issues surrounding naming of the HTML and CSS.
+As of now, the HTML and the CSS are named `index.html` and `style.css` by default.
-We're also aware this can cause conflicts when creating multi-paged web applications unless pages other than the main page are in different folders.
+- We're also aware this can cause conflicts when creating multi-paged web applications unless pages other than the main page are in different folders.
-We're working on this and is going to rectified in the next mini-release that is coming very soon
+- We're working on this and is going to rectified in the next mini-release that is coming very soon

 ________________________________

 ## Installation